 - You must be at least 18 years of age

 - You must have been a Permanent Resident for at least 5 years without leaving the country for longer than 6 months OR

 - If you are married to a U.S. citizen, you must have lived in the U.S. for at least 3 years without leaving the country for trips longer than 6 months.

 - You must demonstrate good moral character (having certain criminal convictions of a serious crime may disqualify you)

-- Once you determine that you are eligible for naturalization, you will have to complete Form N-400 and attach two passport-style photos.
+- If you are eligible for naturalization, you may complete Form N-400 to apply.
+Attach two passport-style photos.

 - You will need to be fingerprinted and be subjected to a criminal background investigation.

-- The USCIS will then arrange an interview, where you will be asked to answer questions about your application and take an English and civic test.
-The test results will be provided on that same day or you may be asked to provide additional documentation.
+- USCIS will arrange an interview, here you will be asked to answer questions about your application and take an English and civics test.
+The test results will be provided on the same day or you may be asked to provide additional documentation.